Passthrough (architecture): History

 In monasteries, passthroughs were common both to save walking and to limit the interaction of monks.
-In hermitic orders, like the Carmelites, every cell had a passthrough in addition to the door, so that a lay-brother can bring food to the monk without one seeing another.
+In hermitic orders, like the Carmelites, every cell had a passthrough in addition to the door, so that a lay-brother could bring food to the monk without one seeing another.

 Passthroughs were also used to distribute food to the needy outside of the monastery walls.

 The passthroughs were then utilized at the food service establishments, like factory canteens and army mess halls.

 While serving hatches were used in the kitchens of residential apartments at the end of the 19th century, they are considered as the "radical innovations" of the 1920s.
 In the 20th century, architects became interested in the application of the Taylor's scientific management theory to the households.
 Inspired by Erna Meyer with her Stuttgart kitchen — which itself drew from Christine Frederick's Household Engineering (early 1920s) — J. J. P. Oud's kitchen design for the Weissenhof Estate featured a glazed sliding hatch for passing food.

 In the UK, the widespread adoption by the households dates to post-Second World War era with its dearth of the household help.
 The popularity peaked in the 1960s after the introduction of the eye-level grill, but declined in the 1970s with the spread of a recirculating range hood that reduced the need for isolation from the smells and vapors of the kitchen.